ophwug/docs/README.md

 * Device does not power on when connected
 * Device does not stay on
 * The self-resetting fuse's resistance is stuck high. (e.g. 0.5-43 ohms, when it should be about 0.02 at most from the datasheet(s))
+* There is a large voltage drop across the fuse when powered on.
+(See dazoe's case below for more details.)

 > [!TIP]
 > **Measuring Fuse Resistance with a Multimeter**